- Front page

 Players' safety, privacy and bystanders

 The rule number one for the game is common sense.
-Getting murdered may well be surprising, so it is plainly obvious from the start that people are not shot with water pistols when, say, the are lifting heavy objects or operating heavy machinery.
-The participation to the tournament means that the palyer is okay with the small violations of their privacy (since the assassination usually requires stalking), but most rule systems (also HGA's) emphasize the physical immunity of the players.
+Getting murdered may well be surprising, so it is plainly obvious from the start that people are not disturbed when, say, they are lifting heavy objects or operating heavy machinery.
+The participation to the tournament means that the player is okay with the small violations of their privacy (since the assassination usually requires stalking), but most rule systems (also HUSH's) emphasize the physical immunity of the players.
 Pretty much any serious rule systems also dictate the bystanders to be absolutely pacified from the murder attempts: the purpose of the game is not to cause disturbance to those who are not involved in it.